Step It Up and Dance: Episode 7: Perfect Partners

 The eliminated competitors return to compete with those remaining in a Latin-themed dance.
 As an added challenge, the judges inform the contestants that one of the eliminated dancers will have a chance to return to the show, potentially knocking someone else out of the competition.
-Notable highlights include Oscar returning and no one being eliminated.
+Notable highlights include Oscar returning, Jessica had to go to the hospital because she had a surgery, and no one being eliminated.